-The applicant is requesting a Certificate of Appropriateness for approval to remove the rear addition and construct a new 1-story rear addition.
+The applicant is requesting a Certificate of Appropriateness for approval to construct a 776-square-foot second-story rear addition with a carport at the rear of the primary structure.

 APPLICABLE CITATIONS:

 Historic Design Guidelines, Chapter 2, Exterior Maintenance and Alterations i.
 Inspections-Conduct semi-annual inspections of all exterior wood elements to verify condition and determine maintenance needs.